 Compensation Component Description Purpose Detailed Information Base Salary Pay to recognize executive's role, responsibilities, skills, experience, individual achievements and NBT performance.
-To provide competitive and fair fixed compensation.
-Summary Compensation Table Executive Incentive Compensation Plan (a component of the 2008 Omnibus Incentive Plan) Annual cash rewards for achievement of pre-determined level of Earnings Per Share and superior performance with respect to pre-determined individual goals.
+To provide competitive and fair fixed compensation. •Summary Compensation Table Executive Incentive Compensation Plan (a component of the 2008 Omnibus Incentive Plan) Annual cash rewards for achievement of pre-determined level of Earnings Per Share, ROAA (2015) and individual goals.
 To provide market competitive compensation.
 To motivate and reward executives for achieving annual Company, department and individual goals which support our long-term strategic plan.
-To encourage executives to make a significant personal contribution to the Company's success.
-Summary Compensation Table Grants of Plan-Based Awards Table Equity Awards Under the 2008 Omnibus Incentive Plan Performance-based restricted stock units earned over a designated performance period and subject to Company performance.
+To encourage executives to make a significant personal contribution to the Company's success. •Summary Compensation Table •Grants of Plan-Based Awards Table Equity Awards Under the 2008 Omnibus Incentive Plan Performance-based restricted stock units earned over a designated performance period and subject to Company performance.
 Time-vesting restricted stock units granted based on individual performance and earned over a designated time-period.
 To strengthen pay for performance relationship by increasing the weighting of performance-based equity compensation.
-To align executives with long-term interests of the Company and shareholders, provide reward for superior performance, encourage stock ownership and enhance our ability to retain our top talents.
-Summary Compensation Table Grants of Plan-Based Awards Table Outstanding Equity Awards at Fiscal Year-End Table Option Exercises and Stock Vested Table Retirement Benefits NEOs participate in Company- wide tax-qualified plans including: a defined benefit pension plan and a 401(k) ESOP defined contribution plan.
+To align executives with long-term interests of the Company and shareholders, provide reward for superior performance, encourage stock ownership and enhance our ability to retain our top talent.
+Summary Compensation Table Grants of Plan-Based Awards Table Outstanding Equity Awards at Fiscal Year-End Table Option Exercises and Stock Vested Table Retirement Benefits NEOs participate in Company-wide tax- qualified plans including: a defined benefit pension plan and a 401(k) ESOP defined contribution plan.
 Certain NEOs participate in a nonqualified Supplemental Executive Retirement Plan ("SERP").
-To provide market competitive and reasonable retirement benefits as Summary Compensation Table Pension Benefits Table Nonqualified Deferred Compensation Table Perquisites and Other Personal Benefits Benefits may include automobiles, life and disability insurance, long term care insurance and club dues.
+To provide market competitive and reasonable retirement benefits as well as financial security for retirement.
+To enhance Company's ability to attract and retain the executives.
+Summary Compensation Table Pension Benefits Table Nonqualified Deferred Compensation Table Perquisites and Other Personal Benefits Benefits may include automobiles, life and disability insurance, long-term care insurance and club dues.
 Eligibility for each perquisite varies depending on the position of the NEO.
 These benefits are intended to attract and retain superior executive employees and foster continuity in executive leadership.
-Summary Compensation Table Termination & Severance Pay NEOs have employment agreements providing post-termination severance compensation under certain scenarios.
-NEOs also have change-in-control agreements.
-Employment agreements assist in attracting and retaining the NEOs.
-Change-in-control arrangements minimize the impact on executives when exploring or executing strategic change-in-control opportunities.
+Summary Compensation Table Termination and Severance Pay NEOs have employment agreements providing post-termination severance compensation under certain scenarios, including change in control.
+Employment agreements assist in attracting and retaining the NEOs and minimize the impact on executives when exploring or executing strategic change in control opportunities.
 Potential Payments Upon Termination or Change in Control Table

 The Committee reviews executive base salaries annually.
 Base salary is the only fixed portion of compensation for salaried employees of the Company, including the NEOs.
 It provides the NEOs financial certainty.
 The Company has entered into employment agreements with each NEO providing for a minimum base salary, subject to annual adjustments upon the Committee approval.
-In establishing the fiscal 2013 salary for each NEO, the Committee considered: